-Potassium is a key mineral necessary for maintaining health and proper functioning of numerous biological processes in the human body.
+Potassium is a key mineral necessary for maintaining health and the proper functioning of numerous biological processes in the human body.

 Potassium is essential for the normal functioning of all cells, tissues, and organs.